SHARE

 These intermediaries are usually locals who have expertise in real estate and a good list of suppliers’ contacts.
 This allows them to deliver turnkey homes that were once just heaps of decaying rubble, sparing buyers time and money – particularly those living abroad, who then aren’t forced to fly over to Italy countless times a year to follow the work in progress.

-Their all-inclusive commission usually starts at 5 percent of the total cost of a renovation, or at 2.500 euros per house independently from its cost and dimension.
+Their all-inclusive commission usually starts at 5 percent of the total cost of a renovation, or at 2.500 euros per house regardless of its cost and dimension.
 The fee also depends on the type of work being carried out, how tailored it is and whether there are any specific requirements, like installing an indoor elevator or having furniture pieces shipped from the mainland if it happens to be a Sicilian or Sardinian village.

 However, buyers must always be careful.
 It is highly recommended to make sure the local authorities know who these agents are and how reliable they are in delivering results.

 Town halls can often suggest which local companies to contact, and this gives the renovation legitimacy in my view.
-In a small village, where everyone knows each other, when the town hall recommends an agency there’s always a certain degree of trust involved and agents know that their credibility is at stake (and also future commissions by more clients).
+In a small village, where everyone knows each other, when the town hall recommends an agency there’s always a certain degree of trust involved and agents know that their credibility is at stake (and also future clients).

 Word of mouth among foreign buyers is a powerful tool; it can be positive or detrimental for the agency if a restyle isn’t done the right way, or with too many problems.